dutchflu/recsys2021/README.md

 ```
 Note:
 1. In the `training.pipelines.transformer_pipeline`, for simplicity, I `hard-coded` the feature transformation steps.
 We can always change that and add the desired feature transformations.
 I dunno want to make this pipeline too complex (thus it can be flexibly configured in config.json), so I think current hard-code somehow makes sense.
+2. For target encoding, I am currently using sklearn `category_encoders` since it is simple to use, while it is also easy to cause the overfitting problem.
+We can try h2o’s `H2OTargetEncoderEstimator`, which is more powerful, while it might be harder to run, which requires java and some starting up steps.

 ## run `sh verify.sh` before pushing
 pylint + pytest (missing)